 Blood in semen can be caused by many conditions affecting the male genitourinary system.
 Areas affected may include the bladder, urethra, the testicles, the tubes that distribute semen from the testicles (known as the seminal vesicles), the epididymis (a segment of the spermatic ducts that serves to store, mature, and transport sperm), and the prostate gland.

 Blood in the semen is most commonly a result of a prostate gland biopsy.
-More than 80% of men who undergo a prostate biopsy may have some blood in their semen that persists for three to four weeks.
+A majority of men who undergo a prostate biopsy may have some blood in their semen that persists for three to four weeks.
 Likewise, vasectomy can lead to bloody semen for about one week after the procedure.

 In men with hematospermia who have not had a recent prostate biopsy or vasectomy, a number of benign and malignant conditions of the male genital system may be the cause.
 In many situations, no definitive cause is found.